Reviews You Can Rely On

 We were pleasantly surprised by the versatility and performance of The North Face Thermoball Eco Snow Triclimate 3-in-1.
 Despite its slim fit, the jacket has almost all of the features we look for in a ski jacket (like deep pockets and quick and reactive zippers), and it impressed us with its weather resistance.
 Best of all, its two separate pieces make a warm and high-functioning ski jacket when combined, but are highly satisfying as individual pieces, too.
 The inner synthetic jacket is warm and looks great on its own, and we often wear it around town.
 The outer shell stands perfectly well alone on warmer days or when we want to play with light layers underneath.

 Despite being super comfortable, this jacket should probably be sized up to allow the best movement when skiing with all layers.
 We felt tightness primarily across the shoulders and chest, which hindered movement slightly.
 If the tightness of the slim fit is problematic, check out the Patagonia Insulated Powder Town, which has a looser fit.
-The Thermoball Triclimate is available in multiple colors so you can personalize it with fun, patterned ski pants.
-If you're looking for a great deal on an insulated jacket, this is a great pick.
+The Thermoball Triclimate is available in multiple colors, so you can personalize it with fun, patterned ski pants.
+This is a great pick if you're looking for a great deal on an insulated jacket.

 Read more: The North Face Thermoball Eco Snow Triclimate 3-in-1 review